mxkuznetsov/biopython/README.md

 Using the biopython module to find the distance between two atoms.

 1/13: done by finding the distance between every atom in the molecule and then filtering by only the distances of the waters.
+1/14: Given a .PDB file, this script will generate a giant .csv file containing the distance between every atom in the file.

 =======

 ###to run (in powershell/python):
 - make sure you are in the ```Python27``` folder and that the required ```.pdb``` files are in the same folder.
 Mine are nested as ```Python27\biopython\filename```
 - run ```python test.py```
-- when prompted from input, type ```1FAT.pdb```
+- when prompted from input, type the name of the file in the format ```xxx.pdb```
+- this may take a while, but the file is being generated.
+- once it is complete, check the window for a message that reads ```Check your folder for a file titled 'distances.csv'.```

 #####roadblocks:
 * I'm not quite sure how to identify where waters are in the molecule (X)
 * need to sort out how the hierarchy (Structure > Model > Chain > Residue > Atom) works (X)
-* how to search within atoms when location is unknown
+* how to search within atoms when location is unknown (X) (use atom object!)
 * how to isolate water as a residue -- waters are not a residue, they are listed in the same category as the R group.
 (X)
 * how to use NumPy arrays.
 Is a matrix better in this case?
+(X) (used matrix)

 ##### future things to include in the code: